mattclifford1/real2sim_generator_improvements/experiments-todo.md

 # Experiments that need running still
 TODO: code:
-- get average and std of training/validation runs
+- get average and std of training/validation runs (need to plot std) run more runs!
 - plot of MAE for val set PoseNet
   - real
   - sim